 More fun in the water

 Water-ski around one of the nearby beaches, feel the adrenaline rush of jet-skiing, or jump in a kayak and explore Kari Kari Peninsula to find your ‘own’ secluded cove and amazingly beautiful coastline.
-Snorkel around the calm Perehipe Beach bay or just float in the clean clear water and get lost in relaxation.
-Charter a sail boat for a day and spend hours relaxing on deck, sipping wine and watching the most amazing scenery go by – bliss!
+Snorkel around the calm Perehipe Beach bay or just float in the clean clear water and get lost in relaxation – bliss!
+One of the best surf spots on the Kari Kari Peninsula (Puheke Reserve Beach) is just a short drive from Whatuwhiwhi TOP 10

-Surfing and Paddle Boarding
+Kayak and Paddle Boarding

 Come & experience the excitement that is surfing and paddle boarding on the awesome beaches around Doubtless Bay in the Far North.

-A 20 minute climb up Mt Puheke gives you a superb view of Doubtless Bay.
+A 20-minute climb up Mt Puheke gives you a superb view of Doubtless Bay.

 Taumarumaru D.O.C Reserve, Coopers Beach: